GuiEpi/plex-observer/README.md

 # plex-observer
-A bot discord to know who watches plex
+Plex observer is a discord bot that sends a message to prevent connections/disconnections in a specific channel.

 ## .env
 ```